Paul Rutherford (singer): Career

-Rutherford emerged from the 1970s punk scene on Merseyside, finding initial fame with St. Helen's band The Spitfire Boys.
-The Spitfire Boys released a single "British Refugees/Mein Kampf".
+Rutherford emerged from the 1970s punk scene in Merseyside, finding initial fame with St Helens' band the Spitfire Boys, with Budgie (musician), later of Siouxsie and the Banshees.
+The Spitfire Boys released the single "British Refugee/Mein Kampf".
+The 'A'-side of the single, opening with the line 'He came from Northern Ireland with hate in his heart', describes the life of a Northern Irish immigrant in England who escaped from the British occupation of his country, and lived in poor working-class conditions.

-Rutherford later teamed up with Holly Johnson in a new band which went on to dominate the UK Singles Chart in 1984.

-He frequented and performed at the Seven Dials Jazz Club in London.

 Frankie Goes to Hollywood

-Rutherford joined Frankie Goes to Hollywood in 1980.
-He sang backing vocals to Johnson and also danced and provided some keyboard parts to the band's recordings.
-The band ended three years later, and Rutherford attempted a solo career which was short-lived.
+Rutherford, then member of Hambi and the Dance, joined Frankie Goes to Hollywood in 1982 after he met them performing at "Pickwicks, a pub in the centre of Liverpool".
+He sang backing vocals to Johnson and also danced, and provided some keyboard parts to the band's recordings.
+The band ended five years later, and Rutherford attempted a solo career which was short-lived.

 After Frankie Goes to Hollywood

-In 1989, three singles, and the album Oh World were released.
-Two of the album tracks were produced by Martin Fry and Mark White of ABC.

-Rutherford's 1988 "Get Real", a collaboration with ABC, reached No. 47 in the UK and remained in the charts for four weeks.
+Rutherford's 1988 song "Get Real", a collaboration with ABC, reached No. 47 in the UK and remained on the charts for four weeks.

+Rutherford released a single, a cover of the Chic track "I Want Your Love", and an album, Oh World, in 1989, which were unsuccessful commercially.
+He released another single, "That Moon", as Paul Rutherford with Pressure Zone in 1991, and worked as a stylist for bands.
+He appeared in the music videos for "Walking on Broken Glass" (1992) by Annie Lennox and "Give In to Me" (1993) by Michael Jackson.

-In late 2010, he released the album "The Cowboy Years" under the name "Paul Rutherford/Butt Cowboys".
+In late 2010, he released the album The Cowboy Years under the name Paul Rutherford/Butt Cowboys.